Northern Mesic Mixed Forest - FDn43

 - Maintain a stand as would natural senescence, disease, or selective windthrow to create small-gap habitat.

 The range of modern FDn43 woodlands encompasses nearly all of the northeastern quadrant of the state.
 It is the matrix vegetation of the Boundary Waters Canoe Area Wilderness, and there these woodlands still experience natural disturbances.
-Climate change has increased the frequency and intensity of straight-line damaging winds, and these woodlands are particularly susceptible because the dominant species are not wind-firm.
 Recent storms have flattened large areas of FDn43 woodlands within and outside of the BWCA Wilderness.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
 The trees and many of the ground-layer plants of these woodlands are boreal species that will be stressed as the climate warms.
 Outside of the BWCA Wilderness, fire no longer affects the composition of the forest due to suppression efforts.
 The historic response of this community to disturbance is complicated mostly by the exclusion of fire as an influencing agent.
 Commercial logging coupled with the lack of fire has resulted in woodlands with almost no jack pine, red pine, or white pine and significantly less paper birch.
 Now there is far more quaking aspen, balsam fir, and red maple than was documented by PLS surveyors in the late 1800s.
 Managing stands primarily for balsam fir, white spruce, black spruce, jack pine, big-toothed aspen, or quaking aspen increases the risk of windthrow because these trees are not wind-firm.
 Managing stands in the absence of surface fire increases the risk of losing red pine and white pine as potential crop trees.

 Silvicultural Strategy for re-initiating FDn43 forests as would severe crown fire